stefanbemelmans/catfork/README.md

 # Catfork!

 This is my capstone project for the Austin Coding Academy.
-It is a recipe Search App that is powered by the [Spoonacular](https://spoonacular.com/) API.
+It is a recipe Search App written in React, using MongoDB and the redux framework, that is powered by the [Spoonacular](https://spoonacular.com/) API.

 The user enters one or more comma separated ingredients and is returned a list of recipes containing those ingredients.